Tai Chi Master Howard Gibbon

 Chee Soo had hundreds, perhaps thousands of students who entered his training halls through the years, but in the end there were only four in the country who stayed long enough to gain the highest Master Grade Chee Soo issued in his life time.
 One of those students was Howard, respected by his peers as the foremost authority on the Lee Family Tai Chi form.
 Howard’s and Chee Soo’s friendship was legendary and it is a privilege for those who today train under Howard to be shown an art so ancient, taught as he was taught, undiluted by fads and fashions, imbued with love, enthusiasm, precision and quality.

 Chee Soo passed away in 1994.
 In order to safeguard the continuation of the Arts and their philosophy, Howard founded the East-West Taoist Association in 1999.
-Howard has a weekly Daytime and evening class in Holme OnSpalding Moor, East Yorkshire, as well as taking regular all-day courses.
+Howard has a weekly Daytime and evening class in Holme OnSpalding Moor, East Yorkshire, as well as taking regular all-day courses and grading days.

 The potential benefits of learning Tai Chi